ocharles/blog/posts/2014-07-13-announcing-socket-io-for-haskell.md

 ---
-title: Announcing engine-io and socket-io for Haskell
+title: "Announcing engine-io and socket-io for Haskell"
 ---

 I've just released three new libraries to Hackage: